markd315/GitTutorial/README.md

 If you do this or at least resolve the issues when you don't, merging the work of others should be just as straightforward as merging your own feature branches as described above.

-For our example, try merging the branch "feature-add-thai-food" into your master branch, and then reload the website.
+Back to our example, try merging the branch "feature-add-thai-food" into your master branch, and then reload the website.
+If you are getting an error, make sure that you changed to the branch (by doing git checkout feature-add-thai-food), and then changed back to master afterwards.
+Refer to the code below:

 ```
-$ git pull
+$ git checkout feature-add-thai-food
 $ git checkout master
-$ git pull
 $ git merge feature-add-thai-food
 $ git push
 ```

 This all assumes that the user can read and write to all of the necessary branches.

+If all of this worked, go ahead and move the 'Create webpage content (Add links by merging branch)' card on your Trello board to complete.
+If you ran into an issue, please refer to the trouble shooting section!

 In many cases, an organization will write-protect their master, test and develop branches so that the leadership can perform code reviews, unit and integration testing, and other quality controls for their codebase.